Keith R. Thompson

 Prof. Thompson was also awarded the President’s Prize of the Canadian Oceanographic and Meteorological Society in 1990, and Reviewer of the Year by the same organization.
 He has written over 50 scientific publications and sits on international committees including the Coastal Ocean Observations Panel of the Global Ocean Observing System.
+Thompson was awarded the J.P.
+Tully Medal in Oceanography from the Canadian Meteorological and Oceanographic Society in 2016.
+Thompson died aged 71 on 11 July 2022.